jp117/newquoteslashcommand/README.md

 When typing /newquote, you can input the job name and address as well as the dollar amount.
 This will credit the sales person for doing the quote and eventually the data can be used for the follow up bot.

 ### To-Do-List
--Fix JSON file storage, I'd like to give an ID number per entry.
-Potentially this becomes quote ID?
+-Add date for JSON file storage for day quote was entered
+-Refactor
 -Deploy